jesse-gallagher/xpages-runtime/README.md

 ## Limitations and Expectations

+* On Open Liberty, the `jsp` and `jsf` features cannot be enabled.
+Enabiling either one of them will cause load-order problems and, in the latter case, `ClassCastException`s.
 * There is no context database by default.
 If you wish to have a default `database` and `session*` variables, they'll have to be created and managed using a variable resolver or other mechanism.
 * Similarly, it's best to avoid Domino-specific components in general, such as `xp:dominoDocument` and `xp:dominoView`.
 Though they can be made to work, it's asking for trouble.
 * All extensions (such as `XspLibrary` implementations) must be declared using the `META-INF/services` method and not `plugin.xml`.
 An extension of type `com.ibm.commons.Extension` can be directly translated by taking the `type` and making a file of that name in the services directory, containing a list of newline-separated class names.